List of United States representatives in the 20th Congress: Leadership

-In this Congress the only formal leader was the Speaker of the House.
-A Speakership election was held on December 3, 1827.
-Andrew Stevenson (J-VA) defeated John W. Taylor (A-NY), the Speaker in the last Congress, to be elected on the first ballot.
+In this Congress the only formal leader was the speaker of the House.
+A speakership election was held on December 3, 1827.
+Andrew Stevenson (J-VA) defeated John W. Taylor (A-NY), the speaker in the last Congress, to be elected on the first ballot.

 The title Dean of the House (sometimes known, in the nineteenth century, as Father of the House) was held by the member with the longest continuous service.
 It was not a formal leadership position.

 Standing committees

 The House created its first standing committee, on April 13, 1789.
 There were twenty-seven standing committees, listed in the rules used by the 20th Congress.

-Committees, in this period, were normally appointed for a session at a time by the Speaker.
+Committees, in this period, were normally appointed for a session at a time by the speaker.
 However the resolution of March 30, 1816, which created the committees on departmental expenditures and Expenditures on Public Buildings, provided for those standing committees to be appointed for the whole Congress.

 This list refers to the standing committees of the House in the 20th Congress, the year of establishment as a standing committee, the number of members assigned to the committee and the dates of appointment in each session (or if appropriate for the Congress), the end of the session (if appropriate) and its chairman.
 Chairmen, who were reappointed after serving at the end of the previous Congress, are indicated by an *.

 The first session was December 3, 1827 – May 26, 1828 (175 days) and the second session was December 1, 1828 – March 3, 1829 (93 days).

 List of representatives by seniority

 A numerical rank is assigned to each of the 213 members initially elected to the 20th Congress.
 Other members, who were not the first person elected to a seat but who joined the House during the Congress, are not assigned a number.

 Eight representatives-elect were not sworn in.
 One resigned before the Congress started (DE-al:McLane).
 Seven more left the Congress before it convened.
-Three members-elect died (KY-11:Young, ME-1:Burleigh.
+Three representatives-elect died (KY-11:Young, ME-1:Burleigh.
 OH-8:Wilson) and four resigned (GA-1:Tatnall, GA-2:Forsyth, MA-1:Webster, NY-29:Evans).
 The list below includes the representatives-elect (with name in italics), with the seniority they would have held if sworn in.

-Party designations, of Representatives, used in this article are A for Anti-Jacksonian (a supporter of President John Quincy Adams) and J for Jacksonian (an ally of Andrew Jackson).
+Party designations of representatives used in this article are A for Anti-Jacksonian (a supporter of President John Quincy Adams) and J for Jacksonian (an ally of Andrew Jackson).
 Territorial Delegates have not been given a party label, as the Biographical Directory does not specify a party for Delegates in this Congress.
 Designations used for past service, in the 4th to 18th Congresses, are (DR) for Democratic-Republican members and (F) for Federalist representatives.
 For the 18th Congress only, each party is further divided based upon the presidential candidates supported.
 The prefixes used are A- for Adams-Clay supporters, C- for the followers of Crawford and J- for the Jackson men.